FlashOptim: Optimizers for Memory-Efficient Training: Conclusion

 We introduced \flashOptim, a method to reduce the memory footprint of neural network training while preserving optimizer semantics and model quality. \flashOptim provides drop-in replacements for common optimizers and requires no additional tuning.

 Our approach combines two key techniques.
-First, we reduce master weights from 32 to 24 bits via improved floating point error correction.
+First, we reduce master weights from 32 to 24 bits via improved floating-point error correction.
 Second, we use companding functions to enable 8-bit optimizer state quantization.
 Together with 16-bit gradients, these reduce per-parameter memory by over 50\% for AdamW.

 We validated \flashOptim on image and language benchmarks using SGD, AdamW, and Lion.
 Across all settings, our method matches reference implementations in both loss and accuracy while providing significant memory savings. \flashOptim composes with FSDP and activation checkpointing, enabling multiplicative benefits for large-scale training.
 By lowering memory requirements, \flashOptim enables practitioners and researchers with limited hardware to train larger models than previously feasible.